UNAOC/BMW Group Intercultural Innovation Award 2021 (Up to $200,000)

-Applications are open for the United Nations Alliance of Civilizations & BMW Group Intercultural Innovation Award 2019.
-The Intercultural Innovation Award selects and supports the most innovative grassroots projects that encourage intercultural dialogue and work toward a more peaceful and socially inclusive world by building mutual respect among peoples of different cultural and religious identities, rejecting violent extremism and embracing diversity.
+Applications for the UNAOC/BMW Group Intercultural Innovation Award 2021 are now open.
+The Intercultural Innovation Award is a partnership between the United Nations Alliance of Civilizations (UNAOC) and the BMW Group that selects and supports the most innovative grassroots projects that encourage intercultural dialogue and work toward a more peaceful and socially inclusive world by building mutual respect among peoples of different cultural and religious identities, rejecting violent extremism and embracing diversity.

-- The applying organization must have the willingness to expand the range of action of the project with UNAOC, the BMW Group and other partners.
+- The applying organization must have the willingness to expand the range of action of the project with UNAOC, the BMW Group and Accenture.

 - Organizations that have previously received any UNAOC support are not eligible to apply to the Intercultural Innovation Award.